 Students wishing to pursue the R.D. credential must complete a post-baccalaureate supervised practice experience.
 These programs run for 6–12 months (longer for part-time and graduate programs) and include training in clinical and community nutrition, as well as management of food and nutrition services.
 Admission to supervised practice programs is competitive as spaces are limited.
 Selection is based on GPA, work experience and references.

-The final step to becoming a Registered Dietitian is to successfully complete the Registration Examination, a national examination administered by the American Dietetic Association to assure competence of practicing dietitians.
+The final step to becoming a Registered Dietitian is to successfully complete the Registration Examination, a national examination administered by the Academy of Nutrition and Dietetics to assure competence of practicing dietitians.